carvel-dev/carvel/site/content/blog/kapp-versioned-resource.md

 ```
 As we have used annotation`kapp.k14s.io/versioned-keep-original: ""` with `kapp.k14s.io/versioned: ""`, kapp is creating both `original` with name `config-example` and `versioned` resource with name `config-example-ver-1`.

-Let's make some change in `configmap` and re-deploy the app.
+Let's make some change in `ConfigMap` and re-deploy the app.

 ```bash
 $ kapp deploy -a ver-app -f ver-config.yaml --diff-changes